Fate of $\kappa$-Minkowski space-time in non-relativistic (Galilean) and ultra-relativistic (Carrollian) regimes: Revisiting Poincare algebra and its various contractions

 Clearly this cannot be inverted to get $\gamma$, consequently although $\gamma^{-1}$ can be used to raise spatial indices to obtain the covariant couterpart $q_i^g$ of $q_g^i$ \eqref{gcoordinates} as,

 the same cannot be done for temporal coordinate.
-In other words, we do not have $q^g_0$ here. \\ \\ Having defined the Galilean space-time coordinates we now try to derive the functional representations for the various generators of the centrally extended i.e. the massive Galilean algebra.
+In other words, we do not have $q^g_0$ here. \\ \\ Having defined the Galilean space-time coordinates we now try to derive the functional representations for the various generators of the Bargmann algebra.
 For that, we need to implement the Galilean reduction of $C^{\infty}(\mathcal{M})$ introduced above, on which the action of relativistic Hamiltonian of a free particle can be defined by identifying the Hamiltonian operator as $\widehat{H}= -\widehat{P}_t$ where $\widehat{P}_t=-i\deldel{t}{}{}$ (see \eqref{qrepresentation}) \cite{weinberg_qft1}.
 Using the relativistic dispersion relation, one obtains, by using $\widehat{H}= \left(\widehat{P}_i^2c^2 + m^2c^4 \right)^{\sfrac{1}{2}}$, the well known Klein-Gordon equation with $\phi(q)$ satisfying \eqref{A1}.

 Now to extract the effective non-relativistic limit of the above expression we introduce another field $\psi(\vec{q},t)$ by defining \cite{Chakraborty:2006hv},